EciStg/order-placement/probe/README.md

 The three well-defined probe routes are:

-`./probes`
+    ./probes

-`./probes/top`
+    ./probes/top

-`./probes/bottom`
+    ./probes/bottom

 Information returned from the probes that return a body may be cached by the client, the server, or both.
-If implementors decide to cache on the server please note these probes are be designed to be accessed, via HTTP GET), several times per hour.
-The cache time needs to be balanced against the purpose of the probes which is to alert IT systems and staff of problems before customers and customer support staff experience the problem.
-The means and length of time probe results are cached are at the implementor's discretion.
+If implementors decide to cache on the server, please note that these probes are designed to be accessed, via HTTP GET, several times per hour.
+The cache time needs to be balanced against the purpose of the probes, which is to alert IT systems and staff of problems before customers and customer support staff experience the problem.
+The means and length of time probe results can be cached at the implementor's discretion.
 The date and time field in the probe resource, called `When`, will tell readers when the probe was last executed and, with a bit of simple math, how long the results have been cached.